sudam-chavan/internet-controlled-switch/README.md

   It uses Samsung Artik cloud API to exchange messages over the internet.

 ## How to use ?
-  - Sign up to Artik cloud console and create device type and add manifest to it.
-Below is the manifest json from my Artik cloud console.
+  - Sign up to Artik cloud console and create device type.
+Note down the "device id" and "device token" for the device that you just created.
+We will need those for arduino and android programs.
-    You can find step by step guide about manifest [here](https://developer.artik.cloud/documentation/introduction/the-manifest.html)
+  - After device is created, you will also need to add manifest to it.
+You can find step by step guide about manifest [here](https://developer.artik.cloud/documentation/introduction/the-manifest.html).
+  - Below is a sample manifest from my Artik cloud console.
 ```json
     {
       "actions": [